SAP-archive/iot-edge-samples/predictive-python/README.md

 ```
 To actually see the predicted values created correctly, read the measurements inside the other capabilities.

-2. Login to the IoT Services Cockpit
+1. Open SAP IoT
-3. Navigate to your gateway
+2. Get your access token for the APIs
-4. select the device for color device
+3. select the Thing for color device
-5. graph the results for
+4. grab the results for the device with
 ```json
 sensorAlternateId:            color sensor
 capabilityAlternateId:        color prediction